+- Monthly recurring revenue (software)

-- Per-unit manufacture cost (hardware) - Cost of goods (COG)/unit sales (hardware)
+- Per-unit manufacture cost (hardware)

+- Cost of goods (COG)/unit sales (hardware)

-^{5: &}quot;Telehealth: Global Market Analysis, Insights, and Forecast, 2019-2026," Fortune Business Insights, July 2019.
+^{5:} Telehealth: Global Market Analysis, Insights, and Forecast, 2019-2026, Fortune Business Insights, July 2019

-^{6: &}quot;Telehealth Services in the US," IBISWorld, Jack Curran, October 2019.
+^{6:} Telehealth Services in the US, IBISWorld, Jack Curran, October 2019

-^{7: &}quot;World Remote Patient Monitoring Devices & Equipment Markets: Analyses & Projections (2015-2030)-ResearchAndMarkets.com," Businesswire, November 12, 2019.
+^{7: &}quot;World Remote Patient Monitoring Devices & Equipment Markets: Analyses & Projections (2015-2030)-ResearchAndMarkets.com," Businesswire, November 12, 2019

 The COVID-19 pandemic as an adoption catalyst: The COVID-19 pandemic is driving a surge in demand for telehealth capabilities to help in diagnosing and treating patients.
-Telehealth can help extend treatment to rural locations, scale treatment in dense cities and protect frontline healthcare workers from the highly contagious disease.
+Telehealth can help extend treatment to rural locations, scale treatment in dense cities and protect front-line healthcare workers from the highly contagious disease.
 To facilitate the use of telehealth, regulators have eased restrictions, and payers have extended insurance coverage.
 This is likely to be a significant near-term catalyst for the industry that could have long-term ramifications as patients, providers and insurers become accustomed to telemedicine and as the technology itself improves to address the crisis.
 Telehealth is also likely to remain a critical component of future pandemic response systems.
-Furthermore, practices that traditionally only offered in-person appointments have begun to offer virtual appointments.
-For example, Heal, which previously only provided house calls, will soon offer telemedicine services.

 Rising healthcare costs and the push for value-based care: Telemedicine is often less expensive to provide relative to facility care because remote treatment requires fewer resources.
-As studies continue to validate the efficacy and cost efficiency of telemedicine, both private and public health insurers are more likely to cover telehealth services.
+As providers can reduce costs and as studies continue to validate the efficacy of telemedicine, both private and public health insurers are more likely to cover telehealth services.
 For example, at the University of Pittsburgh Medical Center, a video-based home monitoring program helped drop hospital readmissions among patients with congestive heart failure to just 5% from 28%.8 D2C clear aligners (alternatives to braces) cost approximately 50% less than doctor-directed aligners and are conveniently delivered.